 Notably, also an attempt to circumvent merger control by not acquiring 25% but a stake (and rights) equivalent to (or exceeding) the rights a 'normal' 25% shareholding confers, triggers Austrian merger control as has been confirmed by jurisprudence.
-Here, the test is clearly not 'decisive influence' but whether or not rights such as a 25% shareholder has are acquired.
+Here, the test is clearly not 'decisive influence' but whether or not rights such as a 25% shareholder typically has have been acquired.